DataDog/hiring-engineers/answers.md

 I instrumented a Tomcat container with Datadog Java agent.
 The steps to setup the agent:

 ```
-export JAVA_OPTS="java -javaagent:datadog/dd-java-agent-0.16.0.jar"
+export JAVA_OPTS="-javaagent:datadog/dd-java-agent-0.16.0.jar"
 ```

 The resulting APM data were as follows:

-#####APM Services
+####APM Services
 ![APM Services](./images/apm_services.jpeg)

-#####APM Traces
+####APM Traces
 ![APM Traces](./images/apm_traces.jpeg)

-**Bonus: The Services are various layers of the applications that provide a funciton.
+**Bonus: The Services are various layers of the applications that provide a function.
 The Resources are assets like files, images, endpoints, etc.**

 ---

 ## Final Question/Answer

 I read the blogs on using Datadog to monitor NYC Subway System and Pokemon Go.
-A practical use that I can think of is to monitor home water usage to identify excessive water bill due to leaky faucets, toilets, sprinkler system, etc.
+Another practical use could be to monitor home water usage to identify excessive water usage due to leaky faucets, toilets, sprinkler system, etc. If you have ever experienced one, you could end up with a hefty bill.